harvard-dce/zoom-recording-ingester/README.md

    at least have one set of credentials in an `~/.aws/configure` file.
 1. Make a python virtualenv and activate it however you normally do those things, e.g.: `virtualenv venv && source venv/bin/activate`
 1. Python dependencies are handled via `pip-tools` so you need to install that first: `pip install pip-tools`
-1. Install the dependencies by running `pip-sync`.
+1. Install the dependencies by running `pip-sync requirements/dev.txt`.
 1. Copy `example.env` to `.env` and update as necessary.
 See inline comments for an explanation of each setting.
 1. If you have more than one set of AWS credentials configured you can set `AWS_PROFILE` in your `.env` file.
 Otherwise you'll need to remember to set in your shell session prior to any `invoke` commands.
 1. Run `invoke test` to confirm the installation.
 1. (Optional) run `invoke -l` to see a list of all available tasks + descriptions.
+1. (Optional) If you plan to make contributions.
+Install the pre-commit checks with `pip install pre-commit && pre-commit install`.

 #### deployment